Reviewed by Artists

 Interdisciplinary Residencies in Croatia

-Browse honest reviews from artists who attended interdisciplinary programs in Croatia.
+Browse real reviews from artists who attended interdisciplinary programs in Croatia.
 Find the right residency for your practice.

 Kamov logo